HackingLliure/labs/2018-10-10/lab1.md

 ## Review: the stack

 We want to try Rust out so bad, but this project had to be web-based.
-Luckily we had heard of [The Neon Project](https://www.neon-bindings.com), which provides Rust bindings to use Rust code as Nodejs modules.
-Also, we decided to switch the database technology to Mongodb just because.
+We have tried [The Neon Project](https://www.neon-bindings.com) which provides Rust bindings to use Rust code as Nodejs modules, but their tutorial & docs haven't convinced us.

+We decided to switch the database technology to Mongodb just because.
 The next step is to put all of this in Docker and start developing (quite from scratch).